Lightning prompts concerns as Central and Northern California firefighters battle raging wildfires

 (ALERTCalifornia)

-Sierra National Forest officials said the steep terrain has prevented firefighters from using bulldozers to create containment lines around the fire, complicating the task.
-More than 150 fire personnel have been assigned, and it is currently burning uncontrolled, according to officials.
+Sierra National Forest officials said the steep terrain has also prevented firefighters from using bulldozers to create containment lines around the fire, complicating the task.
+The fire is currently burning uncontrolled, according to officials.

 Avocado Lake Park, a popular recreation destination, has been closed and is being used as a staging area, according to forest officials.